linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 27.01.2023 (announcement Linkspreed Assistant)
+- We are continuing to build our own voice assistant, the Linkspreed Assistant! 🗣️

 ### 26.01.2023 (announcement [Privacy Protection], uCube)
 - We've added all Data Protection Links to **uCube**.